 If the answer is vague, assume large.
 If a program won't say, walk away.

-Why it matters: In a group of 6–10 students, a skilled instructor can track individual mistake patterns, redirect a student who's lost, and adjust pacing in real time.
-In a group of 20+, instruction becomes broadcast — it reaches whoever was already close to understanding.
+Why it matters: In a small group, a skilled instructor can track individual mistake patterns, redirect a student who is lost, and adjust pacing in real time.
+In a group of 20 or more, instruction becomes broadcast — it reaches whoever was already close to understanding.

 There is a significant difference between: